imrafaelmerino/vertx-effect/docs/README.md

 ```

-All the request events are also published into the address "vertx-effect-events.
+All the request events are also published into the address **vertx-effect-events**.

 ```json
 {"event":"DEPLOYED_VERTICLE","class":"vertx.effect.RegisterJsValuesCodecs","instant":"2020-10-12T17:29:01.633606Z","id":"15f47d0d-1646-47a8-a458-e2a37a578457","thread":"vert.x-eventloop-thread-3"}